 For enhancements of generating type-1 HARQ-ACK codebook corresponding to DCI that can schedule multiple PDSCHs, the set of candidate PDSCH reception occasions corresponding to a UL slot with HARQ-ACK transmission is determined based on a set of DL slots and a set of SLIVs corresponding to each DL slot belonging to the set of DL slots.

-The set of DL slots includes all the DL slots that can be scheduled by any row index r of TDRA table in DCI indicating the UL slot as HARQ-ACK feedback timing.
+The set of DL slots includes all the unique DL slots that can be scheduled by any row index r of TDRA table in DCI indicating the UL slot as HARQ-ACK feedback timing.

-The set of SLIVs corresponding to a DL slot (belonging to the set of DL slots) includes all the SLIVs that can be scheduled within the DL slot by any row index r of TDRA table in DCI indicating the UL slot as HARQ-ACK feedback timing.
+The set of SLIVs corresponding to a DL slot (belonging to the set of DL slots) is based on all the SLIVs that can be scheduled within the DL slot by any row index r of TDRA table in DCI indicating the UL slot as HARQ-ACK feedback timing.

+FFS: details of further pruning of the set of SLIVs

+FFS: impact if receiving more than one PDSCH in a slot is allowed

+[FFS impact of time domain bundling, if supported]

 Companies are encouraged to provide views on Proposal #8a and on the additional FFS point proposed by Huawei (i.e., FFS impact of time domain bundling, if supported).